A Santa Barbara Foodie Haven Hiding in Plain Sight

 While we relish in an itinerary with ample off-property dining, a resort with exceptional culinary offerings allows for true relaxation.
 Our friends at Rosewood Miramar Beach – one of Santa Barbara’s most sought-after hotels since its recent opening – offer some dreamy eateries for you to enjoy without ever having to leave.
 Set along one of Southern California’s most beautiful coastlines, this estate-style stay takes full advantage of the sun-washed climate.
-And its coastal locale provides guests an exploration of local heritage and culture and – most importantly – exquisite culinary journeys.
+Additionally, its coastal locale provides guests an exploration of local heritage and culture and – most importantly – exquisite culinary journeys.
 This luxurious resort is renowned for its exceptional service owed to the expertly crafted experiences by a Michelin-starred Italian chef.

 But, before we take a taste of what the chef has to offer, here’s a little sampling of frequently asked questions about Santa Barbara.